 The School Business Manager in conjunction with the Accounting Officer is responsible for preparing and obtaining approval for the annual budget.
-The budget must be reviewed and approved by the Resources Committee and the Full Governing Body must minute its approval of a balanced budget, which can draw on unspent funds brought forward from previous years.
+The budget must be reviewed and approved by the Resources Committee and the Full Governing Body must minute its approval of a balanced budget, or where a deficit budget is planned, there are sufficient reserves to fund the deficit.